 - Moles – most moles will not develop into melanoma, but people with many moles, especially dysplastic nevi (moles with irregular color and shape), have a higher risk for melanoma

-- Fair skin, freckling, and light hair-individuals who burn easily are at increased risk
+- Fair skin, freckling, blue or green or other light-colored eyes and light hair-individuals who burn easily are at increased risk

 - Personal history of a previous skin cancer

 - A history of one or more blistering sunburns

 - A weakened immune system (this could be due to taking medications following an organ transplant surgery)